Travel

 Getting Around Japan: Trains, Buses, Flights, and Rideshare

 Japan's transportation network is one of the most efficient in the world.
-The Japan Rail Pass offers unlimited travel on JR trains for ¥29,650 (~$195 / ~€180) for 7 days, making it an economical choice for long-distance travel.
+The Japan Rail Pass (now ¥50,000 for 7 days after October 2023's 70% price hike) offers unlimited travel on JR trains.
+14-day: ¥80,000 (~$530 USD).
+21-day: ¥100,000 (~$660 USD).
+Break-even: Tokyo-Kyoto-Osaka roundtrip justifies it; shorter routes often cheaper without the pass.
 The Shinkansen (bullet train) from Tokyo to Osaka takes about 2.5 hours, showcasing the country's advanced rail technology.

 Japan's rail network is punctual to the second, with average delays of less than a minute.
-In cities like Kyoto, the bus system is extensive, with a day pass costing ¥600 (~$4 / ~€3.70).
-Sapporo's subway is efficient for city travel, and rideshare options like Uber and Di Di are available in major cities.
+In cities like Kyoto, the bus system is extensive, with a day pass costing ¥600 (~$4 USD).
+Sapporo's subway is efficient for city travel, and rideshare options like Uber and DiDi are available in major cities.
+Note: Uber in Japan primarily partners with taxis (not private drivers), pricing similar to regular taxis.

 Best Hotels and Accommodation By Budget in Japan

-Japan has many options of accommodation options to suit every budget.
-For a mid-range stay, Hotel Gracery Kyoto Sanjo charges ¥10,000 (~$66 / ~€60).
+Japan offers accommodation options to suit every budget.
+For a mid-range stay, Hotel Gracery Kyoto Sanjo charges ¥10,000 (~$66 USD).

-capsule hotels, a unique Japanese accommodation, offer a surprisingly comfortable and affordable stay.
+Capsule hotels, a unique Japanese accommodation, offer a surprisingly comfortable and affordable stay.

 CityBudget HotelPrice/NightMid-Range HotelPrice/NightLuxury HotelPrice/Night